Meet the Chief Executive Fool

 Sadly, Fool's greatest enemy is surprisingly obvious.
 No matter how wise or witty, the fool will always be dismissed as irrelevant by a skeptical audience.
 While his observations may be sober, objective, and realistic the Fool will be roundly scorned by everyone even as the connivances and vices are betrayed; even as betrayals are betrayed.
 For, as history (and Shakespeare) shows us, all truth is dismissed until after the errors and omissions have done their damage.

 What will our chief fool do then?
-He'll step into the center of the stage, into the limelight, and remove his crown.
+He'll step into the limelight of center stage and remove his crown.
 Then with an easy smirk, he'll address the audience:

 Oh, such bitter regret that you were not smart enough to prevent this most recent calamity.
 But, dear friends, take comfort when I testify that the other fools were forewarned.